 With the end of raids by Indians, the fort was no longer necessary and was abandoned in 1891.
 I’m glad it ended up being so well preserved and open to us who want to learn more about this period in our country’s history.

-More Arizona State Parks coverage coming in 2018.
-I sure would love to hear any feedback from you on my or your own visits.
+I sure would love to hear any feedback from you on my or your own visits to Arizona State Parks.
 What’s your favorite and why?
 Please share in Comments below!